 Cons: My kids find this box hard to open and close without help.
 A little larger in size than some other options.

 The Lunchbots Large Cinco Bento is the newest addition to our lunch box family.
 We haven’t used it much yet but I do have the Large Snack Tray (pictured below) from this company and I love how sturdy and easy to use it is.
 It is not leakproof but the set comes with small containers and silicone liners (or you can purchase them separately) that can be used for dips or juicier fruits (like watermelon).
 Lunchbots also makes smaller bentos and containers if you are looking for snack or toddler lunch containers.
+Edit: We love the Cinco Bento and I am planning on purchasing another one soon.

 Pros: stainless steel, easy to clean, durable, compatible with leakproof containers and liners, fits into most standard lunch bags.